 Alternative C would acquire and restore 25 acres of productive wetland habitat.
 The habitat acquisition and preservation actions included in Alternative C could be eligible for a NEPA categorical exclusion under DM part 516 Chapter 8.5 (A)(4).
-If Alternative C is selected as a preferred alternative, the Trustee would consider all relevant information and public input before issuing their determination if a CE is appropriate in the Final RP/EA.

 3.3.3.3 Conclusion